openaps/docs/docs/docs/Build Your Rig/step-2-wifi-dependencies.md

 * If you are using a _**Raspberry Pi**_, start with the [Raspberry Pi instructions](pi-install.md).

-Going through steps 1-3 may take about 1-3 hours depending on your internet connection, whether the edison was pre-flashed, and comfort level with the instructions.
-At the end of the bootstrap script (step 3), you will be asked if you want to continue on with the set-up script (step 4).
-If you need to take a break and come back to step 4 later, you can answer "no" to continuing on and come back later...picking up at the directions below for running the setup script.

-Below are the manual instructions for reference.
-It is strongly recommended that you use the easy setup scripts instead.
+Below are the manual instructions for reference only - it is strongly recommended that you use the easy setup scripts instead.

 ## Initial Edison Setup